LSchultz114/SEOR-PhD-Guidance/README.md

 ### Basic Structure

-  * Chapter 1 covers: Introduction, Modivation, contributions you expect to make, notation (incomplete), Pending Tasks (to complete your thesis, can be high level) and Schedule (as you expect)
+  * Chapter 1 covers: Introduction, Motivation, contributions you expect to make, notation (incomplete), Pending Tasks (to complete your thesis, can be high level) and Schedule (as you expect)

   * Chapter 2 covers: Literature Review
       * Start general and narrow down, such as optimization->categories of optimization->specific algorithms